asciinema/asciinema-player/README.md

 ## Basic usage

-To mount the player on a page use the `create` function exported by the `asciinema-player` ES module with 2 arguments: source (recording URL) and the container DOM element to mount the player in:
+To mount the player on a page, use the `create` function exported by the `asciinema-player` ES module with 2 arguments: source (recording URL) and the container DOM element to mount the player in: